 Congratulations, the sale of your home has now gone unconditional.

 To make the transition as seamless as possible for the new owners, we ask if you could please take 5 minutes of your time to provide a little insight into your home.

 Some of our buyers are new to the area and this information goes a long way in welcoming them into the area.

-Before your settlement date, we wanted to share with you a list of contacts we recommend which may help support you through your move.
-In our Little White Book of Trades & Professionals, you will find some of the areas best support services that we can confidently recommend.
+Before your settlement date, we wanted to share a list of contacts we recommend to help support you through your move.
+In our Little White Book of Trades & Professionals, you will find some of the best support services that we can confidently recommend.

 Download a copy of our Little White Book of Local Trades & Professionals here.

 - Confirm your settlement details with your solicitor and agent.
 (Note, once your home has settled you are expected to have vacated the property, the keys will be then handed to the new owners at the time of settlement)